Summer Programs

 Description:

-Free healthy, packaged grab-and-go lunches are available for kids and teens 18 and under at the Woodville Branch Library Tuesday through Friday from 11 a.m.-12 p.m. from Tuesday, June 3 through Friday, August 1.
+Free healthy, packaged grab-and-go meals are available for kids and teens 18 and under at the Woodville Branch Library Tuesday through Friday from 11 a.m.-12 p.m. from Tuesday, June 3 through Friday, August 1.
 No registration is required.
-Caregivers can pick up lunches for their children without the children present and can take lunches for the whole week.
+Caregivers can pick up meals for their children without the children present and can take meals for the whole week.

 More info